Kaaka Muttai: Plot

-The boys go on to work again to save money for buying new clothes at Chennai Citi Centre.
-In the meantime, they show their grandmother the pamphlet from the pizza shop.
-She tries to make them a home-cooked pizza using dosa batter as base, but the boys deride her attempts and insult her.
-After finally saving up enough money for new dresses when the boys see Citi Centre, they realise that it is another big mall which would definitely not allow them inside.
-But they somehow manage to acquire a newly bought pair of clothes from a couple of rich children by buying them panipuri from a street vendor, much against the wishes of the rich boys' father, who had denied them the treat as he considered it unhygienic.
+Periya Kaaka Muttai and Chinna Kaaka Muttai go to the work again to save money for buying new clothes at the Chennai Citi Centre.
+In the meantime, Periya Kaaka Muttai and Chinna Kaaka Muttai show their grandmother the pamphlet from Pizza Spot.
+Their grandmother tries to make them a home-cooked pizza using Dosa batter, but they fail her attempts and they insult her.
+After finally saving up enough money for new clothes, when Periya Kaaka Muttai and Chinna Kaaka Muttai see Chennai Citi Centre, they realise that it is another big mall which would definitely not allow them inside.
+But they somehow manage to acquire a newly bought pair of clothes from a couple of rich children by buying them Panipuri from a street vendor, much against the wishes of the rich boys father, who had denied them the treat as he considered it unhygienic.

-The happy brothers return to the pizza shop in their new dresses.
-Another group of slum boys who are envious and sceptical about the brothers' story about going to eat pizza follow them to take a video of what transpires with the brothers at the pizza shop.
-The brothers are once again confronted by the watchman and he now forces them to go home right away, but the boys protest by saying that they have money and are wearing new clothes.
-This argument attracts the attention of the pizzeria supervisor who comes out and slaps the older brother.
-This is caught on video by the other slum kids who laugh at the brothers' humiliation.
-The sad and disappointed brothers return to their slum only to be further overwhelmed by the miserable sight of their dead grandmother.
-The brothers feel guilty when they remember insulting their grandmother some time before.
+Periya Kaaka Muttai and Chinna Kaaka Muttai felt happy and they return to Pizza Spot in their new clothes.
+Another group of slum boys who are envious and sceptical about the Periya Kaaka Muttai's and Chinna Kaaka Muttai's story about going to eat pizza them to take a video of what transpires with Periya Kaaka Muttai and Chinna Kaaka Muttai at Pizza Spot.
+Periya Kaaka Muttai and Chinna Kaaka Muttai are once again confronted by the pizza spot's watchman and he now forces them to go home right away, but they protest by saying that they have money and they are wearing new clothes.
+This argument attracts the attention of the pizza spot's Supervisor, who comes out and slaps Periya Kaaka Muttai.
+This is caught on video by the other slum boys, who laugh at their humiliation.
+Periya Kaaka Muttai and Chinna Kaaka Muttai felt sad and disappointed and they return to their slum, only to be further overwhelmed by the miserable sight of their dead grandmother.
+Periya Kaaka Muttai and Chinna Kaaka Muttai feel guilty and responsible when they remember that they were insulting their grandmother some time ago.